winkitee/datetime-streak/README.md

-# datetime-streaks
+# datetime-streak
-A package to find streaks from dates and times.
+A package to find streak from dates and times.